 Phishing links are part of cyber scams and are deceptive emails.
 Such links can appear so credible that you believe that the email came from a friend or a company you work with.
 Cyber frauds have become so common because they are challenging to detect nowadays.

-Here are some tips on what to do if you click on a phishing link:
+What to do if you click on a phishing link on iPhone

 - First, disconnect your iPhone from the internet.
 This prevents the further spread of malware to other devices through your network.
 It also prevents the spread of your sensitive information.
 If you disconnect your iPhone, hackers won’t be able to access your device, too.